Learning to Suggest Breaks: Sustainable Optimization of Long-Term User Engagement: Introduction

-\paragraph{Lotka-Volterra dynamics: modeling, learning, and control.} The study of ecosystem dynamics and their conservation has a long and rich history, in which LV analysis plays an integral role (see e.g. \citet{hofbauer1998evolutionary,takeuchi1996global}).
-LV systems our used primarily for modeling biological ecosystems, but are also used in economics \citep{weibull1997evolutionary,samuelson1998evolutionary}, finance \citep{farmer2002market,doi:10.1073/pnas.2015574118}, and behavioral modeling (e.g., drug addiction and relapse \citep{duncan2019fast}).
+\paragraph{Lotka-Volterra dynamics.} The study of ecosystem dynamics and their conservation has a long and rich history, in which LV analysis is integral \citep[see][]{hofbauer1998evolutionary,takeuchi1996global}.
+LV systems are used primarily for modeling biological ecosystems, but are also used in economics \citep{weibull1997evolutionary,samuelson1998evolutionary}, finance \citep{farmer2002market,doi:10.1073/pnas.2015574118}, and behavioral modeling \citep[e.g.,][modeling drug addiction and relapse]{duncan2019fast}.
+We believe our work is novel in its use of LV modeling in recommendation.
 In terms of learning, \citet{gorbach2017scalable} and \citet{ryder2018black} propose variational techniques for dynamical systems, but do not consider control.
-Our work aims to directly learn optimal policies, for which we draw on recent advances in turnpike optimal control \citep{trelat2015turnpike}.
+Our work aims to directly learn optimal policies, drawing on recent advances in turnpike optimal control \citep{trelat2015turnpike}.\squeeze